 We've also added extra waste collections in our local parks, foreshore and open-spaces in response to the increased numbers of visitors enjoying our great facilities.

 Waves Leisure Centre

 Visit the Kingston Active website for more information about changes to services and bookings.

 Staying active at home

 Keep active at home with our free workouts for all fitness abilities.

-We've launched a survey to check in with our community and hear about your personal take on the road to recovery.
+At the start of the COVID-19 pandemic we launched a survey to check in with our community and hear their personal experiences for 12 months while on the road to recovery.

-The results will help Council provide targeted support services, respond to changing community needs through these challenging times and make sure we are caring for our community.
+The results helped Council provide targeted support services, respond to changing community needs and make sure we were caring for our community.

-If you have any questions regarding the survey please contact Council’s Community Capacity Officer Michelle McLean on 1300 653 356.
+If you have any questions regarding the survey please contact Council’s Community Capacity Officer on 1300 653 356.